wkoury/harvard-admissions/README.md

 Collaboration between Dr. Tyler Ransom and Will Koury.

-A webapp to estimate a given high school senior's chances of being accepted to Harvard University.
+A static web page that estimates a given high school senior's chances of being accepted to Harvard University.

 ### To-do list
 * About page